AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

         orderProperty.QiType = intType;
         orderProperty.IsKey = true;

-Thus far, you have specified the ID, used the intType ``QiType`` that was created, and most importantly, set IsKey to ``true``.
+Thus far, you have specified the Id, used the intType ``QiType`` that was created, and most importantly, set IsKey to ``true``.
 The double value properties are created in a similar manner.
 The code for creating the ``Radians`` property is shown below: